-On February 13, 2020 (Fossil Fuel Divestment Day), Divest Princeton submitted a request to the Council of the Princeton University Community (CPUC) Resources Committee demanding the University divest from all fossil fuel companies and related interests.
+On February 13, 2020 (Fossil Fuel Divestment Day), Divest Princeton submitted a proposal to the Council of the Princeton University Community (CPUC) Resources Committee demanding the University divest and dissociate from all fossil fuel companies and related interests.
 Below is the submitted proposal in its entirety.

 The Honorable Blair Schoene